mucommander/mucommander/package/readme.txt

 - the ICEpdf library released under the Apache License.
  ICEpdf can be found at http://www.icesoft.com/icepdf .

+- the Unix4j library released under the MIT License.
+ Unix4j can be found at http://unix4j.org/.

 - Icons by Mark James released under the Creative Commons Attribution License.
  Mark James can be found at http://famfamfam.com .